fastily/cheatsheet/ubuntu.md

 sudo zpool destroy '<NAME_OF_ZPOOL>' sudo wipefs -a '/dev/<ID_OF_EACH_HDD>' # stop kernel from re-adding

+# list zpools which can be imported
+sudo zpool import

 # import zpool
 sudo zpool import '<NAME_OF_ZPOOL>'